intaxwashere/intaxwashere.github.io/_posts/2023-3-26-declare-delegate-any-param-trick.md

   - cpp
 ---

+Since dynamic macros are part of reflection system, they rely on different mechanism, but there is no actual reason why we use `_OneParam`, `_TwoParams` etc. on non-dynamic delegates.

+If you don't know what are delegates or not sure how to use them properly, I can recommend having a further read from [benui's awesome article here.](https://benui.ca/unreal/delegates-intro/)

-Macros below allow you to declare delegate types without manually typing param count for them:
+These macros below allow you to declare delegate types without manually typing param count for them:

 ```c
 #define DECLARE_DELEGATE_AnyParam(DelegateName, ...) \